-12. Passing Minimum: A candidate who secures not less than 50% in the End Semester Examination and 50% marks in the external examination and continuous internal assessment put together in any courses shall be declared to have passed the examination in the subject (Theory or Practical).
+A candidate who secures not less than 50% in the End Semester Examination and 50% marks in the External examination and Continuous Internal Assessment put together in any courses shall be declared to have passed the examination in the subject (Theory only).
 Thus the minimum pass mark is 38 out of 75 in ESE and 50 marks out of 100 (CIA+ESE).